Calories are king when it comes to weight loss.

 Allowing your body to remain in a state of constant hunger actually does lead to the irritable mood that we now lovingly call “hangry.”
 A 2014 study found that low glucose levels did relate to greater aggression among married couples.

-Another related warning sign may be that you’re impulsively reaching for junk food.
+Another of the symptoms of not eating enough calories may be that you’re impulsively reaching for junk food.
 Again, a connection was found between low blood sugar and lack of self-control.

 3. You Stop Losing Weight

 Yep.
-Eating too little can sabotage your weight loss efforts.
+Cutting calories too much can sabotage your weight loss efforts.

 Many women on low-calorie diets find that after initially losing weight at a good rate, they quickly hit a plateau.
 When you’re already eating 1,200 calories per day, where do you go next?

 This is why it’s important to cut calories gradually.
+Wondering how many calories to cut?
 You should aim for cutting as few as possible while still losing weight.
 That way as your weight goes down and you need fewer calories, you have somewhere to go.

 Science is on our side here, too.
 A study of people on a 1,200 calorie diet noticed increased levels of cortisol among the dieters.
 Cortisol is the stress hormone that is partially responsible for increases in body fat – especially stubborn stomach fat.